 What is agua fresca?

-How to make cucumber agua fresca
+How to make agua de pepino

 - 4 cups water

-- 3 large cucumbers, peeled
+- 3 large cucumbers, peeled and chopped

-- 1/4 cup lime juice
+- ¼ cup lime juice

-- Add all ingredients to a blender and blend until smooth.
+- Add the cucumbers, water, and sugar to a large blender and blend until smooth.